Haypierre/upgraded-happiness/README.md

 You will find in every subdirectory the python script solution with the associated subject.

-Exercices are dealing with basic probabilites and statistics knowledge therefore it's a good way to improve some python skills and math notion for everyone :)
+Exercices are dealing with basic mathematics knowledge such as probabilities, scheduling problems ...

+Therefore it's a good way to improve some python skills and math notion for everyone!

 Have Fun !!